Everyone remembers their first time.

 Getting Started

-There's only two ways to start a dirt bike.
-It's either through a kick start or electronic start.
-If the bike you're using has an electronic start simply push the button and the engine roars to life.
+Only two ways to start a dirt bike - kick start or electronic start.
+If your bike uses an electronic start simply push the button and the engine roars to life.
 Very easy.

-Some bikes make you work at it, so if you have to kick start your ride this is a bit tricky as you literally have to push down on a pedal to get the engine going.
+Some bikes make you work at it, so if you have to kick start your ride this presents a tricky challenge as you literally have to push down on a pedal to get the engine going.
 You've probably seen it done a hundred times in the movies but usually one solid kick towards the ground gets the pistons moving.
-It's on the right side of the dirt bike and is spring loaded so it automatically moves out of the way.
+The spring-loaded kickstart sits on the right side of the dirt bike and automatically moves out of the way.

 However, bike models can vary on the correct method so either check out the owner's manual for more explicit instructions or since you're likely using a friend's bike, just ask.